 This Boy Scout patch was sponsored by AppleTree and was part of the Boy Scout’s “Scouting for Food” campaign.

-An original AppleTree pin given that it’s gold this was likely for higher level employees
+An AppleTree lapel pin, given that it’s gold this was possibly meant for management

 This Eagle Discount Supermarket patch is a little rough for wear but is only of the only examples I’ve seen of their Houston division.